XandorRoyal/NeumontProjects/README.md

 # NuemontProjects
-Coding projects and other wise for Neumont College of Computer Science.
+Coding projects and otherwise for Neumont College of Computer Science.